Table of Contents

 A mains transformer with connected voltage cascades in Greinacher circuitry is used to generate the high voltages required for the foils.
 The lower high voltage of the tweeter is tapped after the first cascade.

 Over the years, the diodes in the Greinacher circuit become “tired” and the DC voltages on the foils decrease noticeably.
 The deflections of the foils decrease.
 Therefore it is absolutely necessary to replace at least the diodes in the cascade during a revision of the Quads.
 I have done something like this at the Renovation of my Quads 2011.

 At the Refurbishment of my Quads 2020 I decided to build up and install a completely new EHT unit.

-The aim of the development was to avoid potting the cascade with wax as in the original and to guarantee functional safety in spite of everything.
-Furthermore I didn’t want to take the high voltage of the tweeter from the cascade of the bass, instead the tweeter got its own cascade.
+The aim of the development was to avoid casting the cascade with wax as in the original and to ensure functional safety despite this.
+In addition, I did not want to tap the tweeter’s high voltage from the bass cascade; instead, the tweeter got its own cascade.
 At the output of the cascades there are also networks of resistor, capacitor and neon lamp separately for each individual foil.